Hellman & Friedman picks banks for Associated Materials IPO -sources

 Associated Materials had net sales of $1.1 billion in 2012, flat from the year prior.
 It had adjusted earnings before interest, taxes, depreciation and amortization of $107 million in 2012.

-Other recent IPOs from companies with ties to the housing market include Tri Pointe Homes Inc TPH.N, William Lyon Homes and Taylor Morrison Home Corp.
+Other recent IPOs from companies with ties to the housing market include Tri Pointe Homes Inc TPH.N (TPH.N), William Lyon Homes (WLH.N) and Taylor Morrison Home Corp (TMHC.N).

+(Reporting by Soyoung Kim and Olivia Oran in New York; Editing by Kenneth Barry)